 Another theory dates back to the Ice Age, suggesting that originally the Lyn River may have taken a similar course to what we see today.
 The arrival of a vast ice sheet blocked the valley mouth, forming a giant lake.
 Eventually overflowing, water carved a new channel – the Valley of the Rocks.
 Once the ice retreated, the river reverted to its original route, leaving the Valley of the Rocks drained dry.

 Both theories are plausible, coming some way to explaining the unusual landscape we are presented with.
 We may never be truly certain of the explanation, perhaps adding the mystery of this dramatic place.

 Adding to the unusual and mountainous character of the place, you may well spot a few feral goats wandering the rock faces.
 Quite at home nimbly scaling the steep slopes, goats have been present in the valley for hundreds of years, with mention to them in the doomsday book.
 More recently, a herd was released here in 1897.
 Surviving until the mid-1960’s, several very cold winters finally wiped out the population.
 The valley was re-populated in the 1970’s with the release of a small number of feral goats, who have flourished, number gaining year on year.
 Periodically, groups are released into new parts of the country to assist in land management schemes where their grazing habits improve the plant biodiversity.

-For more inspiration on what to do in Exmoor;
+For more inspiration visiting Exmoor;

 Places to Stay

-Here are a few holiday cottages for self catering accommodation near the Valley of the Rocks;
+Here are a few holiday cottages for self-catering accommodation near the Valley of the Rocks;